ibm-cloud-docs/appid/mfa.md

   {: screen}

-  If your {{{site.data.keyword.appid_short_notm}} Cloud Directory instance is configured to work with a custom email dispatcher then MFA uses the same dispatcher to send the one-time code.
+  If your {{site.data.keyword.appid_short_notm}} Cloud Directory instance is configured to work with a custom email dispatcher then MFA uses the same dispatcher to send the one-time code.
 For more information on setting up a custom dispatcher, refer to the [Cloud Directory](/docs/services/appid?topic=appid-cd#custom-email) docs.
   {: note}